RKouchoo/ainmedl/README.md

     Evergarden (Sub)}
 `

-You are able to change the value of memCurrent to start downloading from another episode.
+You are able to change the value of `memCurrent` to start downloading from another episode if need be.

 In this case the cache file is called: `Violet-Evergarden-(Sub).yaml`